djeada/Linux-Notes/notes/commands.md

 | Want to pause something temporarily | `Ctrl+Z` | "**Z**zz... put it to sleep" |
 | Wake up that sleeping process | `fg` | "Come back to the **f**ore**g**round" |

 *Common situation:* You accidentally run a command that's taking forever.
-Don't panic! `Ctrl+C` is your friend - it's like hitting the emergency stop button.
+Don't panic! `Ctrl+C` is your friend, it's like hitting the emergency stop button.

 **Making These Settings Permanent**